TrautsNottus/trautsnottus.github.io/_docs/getting-started/welcome-to-sims.md

 ---
-title: What is SIMS
+title: Say hello to the next generation of SIMS
 ---

-# Say hello to the next generation of SIMS

 Easier and smarter, its evolution of our market-leading MIS.
 {:.lead}